Master of Science in Respiratory Care (M.S.R.C.)

 The M.S.R.C. is a post-professional program composed of a 24-hour core curriculum (delivered online) and one of two 12-hour concentrations: leadership (delivered online) or polysomnography (sleep diagnostics; delivered in hybrid format).
 Full-time students can complete the degree in four semesters.

-The core curriculum and leadership concentration are both delivered online.
+The core curriculum and leadership curriculum are both delivered completely online.

 Core curriculum course work covers: